-The City of Round Rock, as a recipient of Federal financial assistance and under Title VI of the Civil Rights Act of 1964 and related statutes, affirms no person shall on the grounds of race, color, national origin, gender, gender identity, age, disability or religion (where the primary objective of the financial assistance is to provide employment per 42 U.S.C. § 200d-3) be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity conducted by the City regardless of whether these projects and activities are federally funded or not.
+The City of Round Rock, as a recipient of Federal Financial Assistance and under Title VI of the Civil Rights Act of 1964 and related statutes, affirms no person shall on the grounds of race, color, or national origin (where the primary objective of the financial assistance is to provide employment per 42 U.S.C. § 200d-3) be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any program or activity conducted by the City regardless of whether these projects and activities are federally funded or not.